 The business still runs when parts fail

 Backups are not enough.
-AI-enabled operations need restore paths, owner memory, source freshness, support playbooks, and proof that recovery returns the same business truth.
+AI-enabled operations need restore paths, owner memory, source freshness, support guides, and records showing recovery returns the same business truth.

 - archive and source map